charlax/python-education/README.md

   tests](http://hernantz.github.io/mock-yourself-not-your-tests.html): great
   articles about the danger of mocking, and better unit testing strategies.
 - [Building Good Tests](https://salmonmode.github.io//2019/03/29/building-good-tests.html), Chris NeJame
-  _ 1 assert per test function/method and nothing else
+  - 1 assert per test function/method and nothing else
-  _ Use standard assert statements, instead of the unittest.TestCase assert methods _ Test behavior, not implementation
+  - Use standard assert statements, instead of the unittest.TestCase assert methods
+  - Test behavior, not implementation
-  _ Only verify state-changing method calls
+  - Only verify state-changing method calls
-  _ Test the result, not the process
+  - Test the result, not the process
-  _ Every test should be able to be run in parallel with any other test _ A test should never be flaky
+  - Every test should be able to be run in parallel with any other test
+  - A test should never be flaky
-  _ Try to avoid mocking things whenever possible.
+  - Try to avoid mocking things whenever possible.
-  _ Test coverage is not a metric for what was tested; it’s a metric for what code your tests managed to hit _ The code should be easy to test \* Make your test code succinct and idiomatic
+  - Test coverage is not a metric for what was tested; it’s a metric for what code your tests managed to hit
+  - The code should be easy to test \* Make your test code succinct and idiomatic
+- [pytest](http://pytest.org/latest/) is a test framework.
+It's very elegant and allows to quickly write very maintainable tests.

-## Types
+### Types

 - [The state of type hints in Python](https://www.bernat.tech/the-state-of-type-hints-in-python/): a good summary of typing in Python and its gotchas.

-## Unicode
+### Unicode

 - [Solving Unicode Problems in Python 2.7](http://www.azavea.com/blogs/labs/2014/03/solving-unicode-problems-in-python-2-7/)
 - [Unicode Howto in Python 3](https://docs.python.org/3/howto/unicode.html) (official Python documentation).
 - [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)

-# Reference and other lists
+## Reference and other lists

 - [Best Python Resources](http://www.fullstackpython.com/best-python-resources.html)
 - [Awesome Python](https://github.com/vinta/awesome-python)